Samihooda28/Project_1/README.md

 # Project_1
 This repository contains files used to Road Fatalities in Australia 2014-2021.
 The code for analysis is contained in 3 pandas files called Cleaning_raw_crash_data, Crash Victim Characteristics Code and First_Project.
 The raw data csv and the cleaned exported csv file are contained in the Data folder called crash_data and cleaned crash data respectively.
 All graphs created in Crash Victim Data were saved and exported to the Images file.
 The plots from CLeaning_raw_crash_data was exported and saved into the Images folder within the data folder.
+Additionally a readme file explaining the datafiles is contained in the repository and the written report.

 Cleaning_raw_crash_data Code